Consensys/ethereum-developer-tools-list/README.md

 ### Monitoring
 * [Neufund - Smart Contract Watch](https://github.com/Neufund/smart-contract-watch) - A tool to monitor a number of smart contracts and transactions
 * [Supermax](https://www.supermax.cool/) - A live data feed of the activities and event logs of your smart contracts on Ethereum
+* [Smart Contract Monitor](https://smartcontractmonitor.com) - A platform that monitors smart contract activity and provides deep and global insights about contract performance and usage.

 ### Other Miscellaneous Tools
 * [Truffle boxes](http://truffleframework.com/boxes/) - Packaged components for building DApps fast.